VandanPraj/jaygangani.github.io/README.md

-# jaygangani.github.io
+# One Tap
-My Shop - The online shopping website
+One Tap - The online shopping website
 You can shop at one tap